 Who knows how it could’ve turned out if he didn’t have the intelligence, fearlessness or courage to deal with this in the way that he did.
 I always knew the man he was, but that night I felt safer than ever with him.

 I realised that not only did my man prove that he wanted to take care of me and his friends, he actually had the intelligence to approach this huge group of men not with fear, but with a sense of calmness and decisiveness that I didn’t have at the time and neither did his friends.

-I have come to realise over the years that in this day and age, what makes me feel safe as a woman is not just a man’s size, although size helps us feel protected on the surface.
+I have come to realise over the years that in this day and age, what makes women feel safe is not just a man’s size.
+Although size helps us feel protected on the surface.
 What makes us know we have a masculine, high value, and evolved man is his intelligence.